EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/50_how-to-iterate-kv-map.md

 ## Procedure

-Complete the following steps to implement an action that is iterating through the first N `person` objects in `kv map` and prints their first and last names:
+Complete the following steps to implement an action which iterates through the first N `person` objects in the `kv map` and prints their first and last names:

 1. Create a new action `iterate`, which takes as an input parameter the number of iterations to be executed.
-2.

-Refer to the following possible implementation to implement an action that is iterating through the first `iterations_count` objects in `my_map` and prints their first and last names:
+2. Refer to the following reference implementation to implement an action which iterates through the first `iterations_count` objects in `my_map` and prints their first and last names:

 `smartcontract.hpp file`